verdaccio/website/website/blog/2019-05-19-15-verdaccio-4-release.md

 ### <a id="vedaccio-ui-plugin"></a> UI Plugin

 Verdaccio provides an easy configuration system to enable / disable of web application.
 Verdaccio is used as E2E tooling system in many platforms and shipping UI along with verdaccio is a non-benifical overhead.
-So we separated the UI module and it's repository for easy development and mantainability.
+So we separated the UI module and it's repository for easy development and maintainability.

 You can find UI repository [here](https://github.com/verdaccio/ui).